 Biologists often think of purposiveness, or teleology, under the concept of function, as when they say that a trait is “for the sake of” this or that, or an organ exists “in order to” achieve a particular end.
 And so, as philosopher David Buller has summarized common usage, “the function of the heart is to pump blood, the function of the kidneys is to filter metabolic wastes from the blood, the function of the thymus is to manufacture lymphocytes, the function of cryptic coloration (as in chameleons) is to provide protection against predators”.

-So the problem for biologists has been to explain, or explain away, their persistent and seemingly inescapable language of purpose, and to do so in a respectable, materialistic manner — that is, to explain it without having to acknowledge that organisms really are purposive beings.5 But this problem — so we are told — has been fully solved in recent decades.
+So the problem for biologists has been to explain, or explain away, their persistent and seemingly inescapable language of purpose.
+And the need is to do so in a respectable, materialistic manner — that is, to explain it without having to acknowledge that organisms really are purposive beings in the sense of exercising, or being possessed by, an interior (immaterial) activity of a thought-full and intentional sort.
+But this problem — so we are told — has been fully solved in recent decades.

 Buller, who was writing at the turn of the twenty-first century, was able to point to a “common core of agreement” representing “as great a consensus as has been achieved in philosophy” — an agreement that “the biological concept of function is to be analyzed in terms of the theory of evolution by natural selection”.
 More particularly, “there is consensus that the theory of evolution by natural selection can provide an analysis of the teleological concept of function strictly in terms of processes involving only efficient causation” — the kind of “purposeless” causation physical scientists accept as applicable to the inanimate world (Buller 1999).

-So we no longer need to think of organisms as having genuine intentions, purposes, or aims of their own — no longer need to struggle with the problem of teleology, or end-directed activity.
-Teleology, we must believe, has been tamed, leaving biologists safe in their world of lifeless thought.
+So we no longer need to think of organisms as having genuine intentions, purposes, or telos-realizing drives of their own — no longer need to struggle with the problem of teleology, or end-directed activity.
+Teleology, we must believe, has been tamed, leaving biologists safe in a world without interiority or living thought.

 To put the most common version of the idea very simply (and not many working biologists seem worried about the need for a more sophisticated formulation), organisms are said to possess teleological, or purposive, features because those features are present by virtue of natural selection.
 That is, they were selected for the very reason that they effectively serve the organism’s crucial ends of survival and reproduction.
 And since natural selection is supposed to be a perfectly natural process — meaning that it involves nothing “mystical” like real purpose, intention, or thought — we can know that the functionally effective traits given us by natural selection are straightforward exemplars of physical lawfulness and nothing else, whatever they might look like.

 To say that natural selection preserves traits promoting the survival of organisms does nothing to explain how the teleological character of those traits might be compatible with materialist thought.
+This depends on what the preserved traits are and how they arose.
 The preservation of an already existing trait is an entirely different matter from its nature and origin.
-Claiming that teleological features or activities already existed at some time in the past and then were preserved by natural selection merely pushes the problem of their origin and nature back to an earlier time, without solving it.
+Claiming that teleological features or activities already existed at some time in the past and then were preserved by natural selection merely pushes the problem of “naturalizing” them — making them acceptable solely in physical and materialist terms — back to an earlier time, without solving it.

-We heard about this in Chapter 19, where prominent figures in evolutionary biology over the past century and more complained that natural selection — even if it explains the survival of the fittest — cannot explain the arrival of the fittest.
-The arrival of traits is simply assumed, with natural selection then playing a role in their preservation and their spread throughout a population.
-Yes, purposive features conduce to the survival of organisms, and therefore may be preserved.
+We heard about this in Chapter 16, where prominent figures in evolutionary biology over the past century and more complained that natural selection — even if it explains the survival of the fittest — cannot explain the arrival of the fittest.
+In conventional evolutionary thought the arrival of traits is simply assumed, with natural selection then playing a role in their preservation and their spread throughout a population.
+Yes, purposive features — if they could be had in a strictly physical world — would conduce to the survival of organisms, and therefore might be preserved.
 But how does this bare fact make these features, in Buller’s words, “explicable in terms of ordinary [physical] causation”?
+If we felt that a trait needed to be “naturalized”, how would its coming into existence (and then being proven beneficial by natural selection) demonstrate its naturalization?

 Given the historical persistence of the complaint by leading biologists about natural selection and the arrival of the fittest, it is remarkable that the arguments today about how natural selection explains teleology generally proceed without so much as an acknowledgment of the problem.

-It is important to realize that purposiveness runs through all biological activity.
+It is important to realize that purposiveness is not just a particular, late-arriving trait, but runs through all biological activity.
 It is reflected in the coordinating principles that account for the integral, interwoven unity of the organism’s life.
 The complexity theorist and philosopher of biology, Peter Corning — who appears to hold a conventional, materialist view of life — was nevertheless gesturing toward this purposive unity when he wrote that living systems “must actively seek to survive and reproduce over time, and this existential problem requires that they must also be goal directed in an immediate, proximate sense … Every feature of a given organism can be viewed in terms of its relationship (for better or worse) to this fundamental, in-built, inescapable problem” (Corning 2019).

 Rather than being just one more discrete trait that might have been neatly evolved at some particular point in evolution, the telos-realizing capacity of organisms reflects their fundamental nature.
 It is what “living” means.
 We are always looking at a live performance — a future-directed performance, improvised in the moment in the light of present conditions and ongoing needs — not a mere “rolling forward” of some blind physical mechanism set in motion eons previously.

 Here we encounter a staggeringly obvious problem.
-You will recall from Chapter 19 that natural selection is supposed to occur when three conditions are met: there is variation among organisms; particular variations are to a sufficient degree inherited by offspring; and there is a “struggle for survival” that puts the existing variants to the test.
-But — and this is the crucial point — all the endlessly elaborate means for the production of variation, the assembly and transmission of inheritances, and the struggle for survival just are the well-regulated, end-directed activities whose teleological character biologists need to explain.
+You will recall from Chapter 16 that natural selection is supposed to occur when three conditions are met: there is variation among organisms; particular variations are to a sufficient degree inherited by offspring; and there is a “struggle for survival” that puts the existing variants to the test.
+But — and this is the crucial point — all the endlessly elaborate means for the production of variation, the assembly and transmission of inheritances, and the struggle for survival just are the well-regulated, end-directed activities whose teleological character biologists have tried to explain away.
 So the basic conditions enabling natural selection to occur could hardly be more thoroughly teleological.

 In other words, the purposive performance of an organism is a pre-condition for anything that looks at all alive and capable of being caught up in evolutionary processes of trait selection.
 So the common form of the argument that natural selection explains the apparent purposiveness of all biological activity appears to assume the very thing it is supposed to explain.
-Purposiveness is built into the idea of natural selection itself, which therefore presents us with the problem instead of removing it.
-We are merely arguing in a circle.
+Purposiveness is built into the core presuppositions of natural selection itself, which therefore presents us with the problem instead of removing it.
 It would be truer to say that teleology explains natural selection than that selection explains teleology.

 Although this problem regarding the explanation of teleology has been almost universally ignored among biologists, it has not been entirely overlooked.
 Georg Toepfer, a philosopher of biology at the Leibniz Center for Cultural Research in Berlin, has stated the matter with perfect directness: